BEFORE YOU GO

 Summer, Fall & Academic Year Deadline: March 31st

 Note: Once a student has officially confirmed their participation by completing the application materials they become subject to the standard withdrawal policy.

-Exchange/Direct-Enroll Study Abroad Program applicants: Complete the online application or program specific application for the host university within TWO WEEKS of the application deadline.
+Exchange/Direct-Enroll Education Abroad Program applicants: Complete the online application or program specific application for the host university within TWO WEEKS of the application deadline.
 This application should be received via email and submitted to the host university or program.

 Additional process for Non-UWL students applying from other Universities: Complete a special, non-degree application for UW-La Crosse through the UW-System application portal.
 This is to ensure that students can be enrolled at UW-La Crosse for their time abroad.
 By completing the special, non-degree application, non-UWL students will be given a UWL Student ID number, UWL Student email address, as well as have access to WINGS student account/help center.
 Most students, when communicating with UW-La Crosse offices, will need to refer to their UWL Student ID, or will be notified via their UWL Student email.
 If you are a non-UWL student who intends to use Financial Aid, be sure to communicate with the Financial Aid Office on your home campus, so you are aware of the Financial Aid policies and guidelines for your home campus.
 If you will need to transfer your aid to UWL, start the Financial Aid Consortium Agreement process with the Financial Aid Office on your home campus.

 Once You Have Been "Officially Accepted" By the Host Institution or Provider Program: